Natural Gas Fired and High-Efficiency Home Gas Furnace Benefits

 Gas furnace design and manufacturing process

 When a home gas furnace first became available, the typical design consists of a burner, heat exchanger, gas control valve, and external thermostat.
-Instead of a fan or blower, forced air provide the circulating function which distribute heated air across vents and ducts.
+Instead of a fan or blower, forced air provide the circulating function which distributes heated air across vents and ducts.
 Unfortunately, this system was highly inefficient causing more than half of the hot air to escape through the chimney.